offenesdresden/dvbpy/README.md

 An unofficial python module giving you a few options to query Dresden's public transport system for current bus- and tramstop data.

+In case you're looking for something like this for node.js, check out [dvbjs](https://github.com/kiliankoe/dvbjs).

 dvbpy is not available on PyPI for the time being.
 Please download it yourself and import it to get started.

 ```python